dkucharc/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Daniel Kucharczyk is an Assistant Professor with the Faculty od Pure and Applied Mathematics at Wroclaw University of Technology.
 His research interests include the application of mathematics (AI/ML) in finance, anomaly detection and system recommendations.
-He has several years of business experience working as a quant and solution architect.
-He is an advocate and practitioner of the concept of reproducible research.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.